 Pvt.
-Clement Francis Martini was born to Andrew P. Martini & Mary C. Miller-Martini in East Connersville, Indiana, in August 1918.
-He with his five sisters and two brothers grew up at 6235 Ashtabula Street, Delhi Township, Hamilton County, Ohio.
+Clement Francis Martini was born to Andrew P. Martini and Mary C. Miller-Martini in East Connersville, Indiana, on August 2, 1918.
+He, with his five sisters and two brothers, grew up at 6235 Ashtabula Street, Delhi Township, Hamilton County, Ohio.
 He attended Electrical High School and worked at Gibson Art Company as a machinist.

 Clement was inducted into the Army on March 4, 1941, and did his basic training at Fort Knox, Kentucky.
 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.

 The selectees lived in tents that were pitched on concrete slabs.
 Each tent had four bunks, a stove in the center, and had electricity running to them to provide lighting.
 It is not known when he and the other selectees moved into barracks.

 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.